 To get to Sumida Park we must first cross Sumida river, which flows all the way into Tokyo bay.
 There are 26 bridges available to cross the river, and it is possible to walk along the banks whilst enjoying the cherry blossom for some time!

-Sumida park is possibly most famous for the Sumidagawa fireworks that are held there in July, but while the hanabi take centre stage in summer, it is the hanami that brings the crowds in spring (Anyone spot that pun >.<).
-There are 700 cherry trees planted in Sumida park, and it offers great views of the delicate pink blossom against the power of the Sumida river.
+Sumida park is possibly most famous for the Sumidagawa fireworks that are held there in July, but while the hanabi take centre stage in summer, it is the hanami that brings the crowds in spring.
+There are 700 cherry trees planted in Sumida park, and it offers great views of the delicate pink blossom against the deep blue of the Sumida river.

 Right next/within to Sumida Park, on the way to our final stop at the Tokyo Skytree, is Ushijima shrine.
 One of the draws of this small shrine complex is the “nade ushi” cuddling ox statue which can help cure physical and mental health problems.
 There is a small garden and a number of shrine buildings, plus the beautiful delicate sakura!